 Figure \ref{fig:setup}(d) shows EIT spectra acquired for the resonantly driven $34D_{5/2}\tranzs 35P_{3/2}$ (left panel, type-\ref{eq:typeI} ladder) and $35D_{3/2}\tranzs 36P_{1/2}$ (right panel, type-\ref{eq:typeII} ladder) Rydberg transitions, for $\theta = 0^\circ$, $45^\circ$, and $90^\circ$.
 The polarization signatures for the type-\ref{eq:typeI} ladder in the left panel are similar to those reported for the $53D_{5/2}\tranzs 54P_{3/2}$ Rydberg transition in Ref.~\citenum{Sedlacek2013}.
 In particular, for $\theta = 0^\circ$ we note the absence of a central peak and what appears to be an AT doublet.
-Our dressed-picture analysis of the type-\ref{eq:typeI} system in Sec.~\ref{sec:type1} predicted a five peak spectrum with no central component (an effective four peak spectrum) at $\theta = 0^\circ$.
-The differential splitting of the Doppler broadened $m_J=\pm 3/2$ and $m_J=\pm 5/2$ lines is however too small at our applied RF power to be resolved.
+Our dressed-picture analysis of the type-\ref{eq:typeI} system in Sec.~\ref{sec:type1} predicted an effective four-peak spectrum (a five-peak spectrum with no central component) at $\theta = 0^\circ$.
+However, the differential splitting of the Doppler-broadened $m_J=\pm 3/2$ and $m_J=\pm 5/2$ lines is too small at our applied RF power to be resolved.
 Rotating the emitter to $\theta=90^\circ$, we observe, again in correspondence with Ref.~\citenum{Sedlacek2013}, how the heights of the split peaks reduce while a prominent central peak emerges at $\Delta_\text{c} = 0$.
-Also for this situation, each of the split peaks in fact contains two spectral features that are obscured by broadening.
+Also for this situation, each of the split peaks in fact contains two spectral features that are obscured in the experiments by broadening.